lfmnovaes/conference/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Capstone Project
+# iJS Conference Project

-> This is a conference page
+> This is my Module 1 Capstone Project for Microverse

 ## Built With